gaps-closure/hal/autogen/README.md

 Datatype tags are assigned numerically in the order the structs are found in the file.
 Not all valid C struct declarations are supported.

-Currently we support the following atomic types: uint8_t, uint16_t, uint32_t, uint64_t, int8_t, int16_t, int32_t, int64_t, and double.
+Currently we support the following atomic types: char, unsigned char, short, unsigned short, int, unsigned int, long, unsigned long, float, double

 Additionally we plan to support fixed-size arrays of any supported atomic type, and null-terminated C-strings.
 We might also include std::array and std::vector of the supported atomic types, std::string.